 Raised in her cave (the Lupercal), the twins were suckled by the she-wolf until a passing shepherd called Faustulus found them and took them home to his wife.
 They then raised the twins together until they were old enough to return to Alba Longa, reinstate their grandfather to the throne, and fulfil their destiny of founding Rome.
 Well, for Romulus at least…

 The story of the she-wolf was long in circulation before the Romans started writing anything down.
 We know from the Augustan era historian Livy that from 295 BC a statue similar to the one found in the Capitoline Museums stood at the foot of the Palatine Hill.

 Pliny the Elder, an encyclopedist who died in the eruption of Vesuvius that buried Pompeii in 79 AD, also tells us that a statue of the she-wolf suckling Romulus and Remus stood in the Roman Forum.
 Even in antiquity, the symbol of the city was widespread.

 A recent theory, however, suggests that we may have got it wrong.

 The Latin word lupa actually carries two meanings.
 The first meaning of the word is ‘she-wolf’, and refers to the animal itself.
-The second meaning of lupa is prostitute, and referring to the sounds the ancient city’s ladies of the night made to entice their passing customers.
+The second meaning of lupa is prostitute and refers to the sounds the ancient city’s ladies of the night made to entice their passing customers.